paulbradshaw/MED7373-Data-Journalism/commandlineregex/regexextract.md

-***DOWNLOAD**

-We will use the data from the story on unduly lenient sentences.
+Another example of working with text can be found in a story on unduly lenient sentences.
 This is [available on GitHub](https://github.com/BBC-Data-Unit/unduly-lenient-sentences/blob/master/ULS%20FINAL%20-%20June%202019.xlsx)

 A> ## Sometimes hard work ends up left out of the story A>